dan-grant-hunter/Cold_Compress_Encoder/README.md

 2. The second prompt asks for the messages to be encoded

-3. Finally, the program will output the encrypted messages
+3. The program will output the encrypted messages

+4. Finally, the program will ask the user if they would like to encode another message